acmdas/das_fieldstones/morefieldstones2018.md

 ## Fate, Again
 Mon, 23 Apr 2018

 “THE point is not that if we go on as we are we shall collide with some frightful fate.
-The point is rather that unless we make a magnificent effort, our frightful fate will be-to go on as we are.” — G.K.
+The point is rather that unless we make a magnificent effort, our frightful fate will be to go on as we are.” — G.K.
 Chesterton, *Daily News*, (Feb.
 24, 1906)

 ## Faith
 Mon, 23 Apr 2018

-Faith suppresses
+<blockquote>Faith suppresses

 No doubt.